 For the servicemen and women who experienced the conflict first-hand, keeping objects was a way of remembering this extraordinary period in their lives.
 Families coped with the loss of their loved ones by collecting and cherishing these souvenirs along with postcards, letters and photographs sent home and official presentations such as service medals and memorial plaques.

-The display is touring nine museums in Scotland until May 2017, with each venue adding new, local content.
+Between 2015 and 2017, the display toured nine museums in Scotland, with each venue adding new, local content.

 Two striking First World War family stories from the Orkney Islands are being told at the Orkney Museum exhibition, opening on 18 February 2017: